by Bruce Dunlavy

 The process of teacher preparation is not geared toward creating good teachers.

 Overall, the colleges of education do a poor job of preparing their students for teaching careers.
-In almost all instances, the focus is on the delivery system of ideas rather than on ideas themselves.
-In virtually every class prospective teachers take in a college of education, they are required to prepare numerous “lesson plans.”
+In almost all instances, the focus is on the delivery system of ideas and information rather than on actual ideas and actual information, which are derisively known as “content.”
+Virtually every class prospective teachers take in a college of education requires them to prepare numerous “lesson plans.”
 The lesson plan is the foundation and the cornerstone of teacher training.
 There is constant attention paid to the template for lesson plans, and the Holy Grail of the colleges of education is the perfect lesson plan.
-The Platonic Form of the lesson plan is debated, revised, and re-issued on a continuing basis.
+The Platonic Form of the Lesson Plan is debated, revised, and re-issued on a continuing basis.

 What is missing, however, is the information contained in the lesson plan.
 The actual ideas to be conveyed in a lesson plan are known in the colleges of education as “content.”
 Content is strictly subordinated to format.
 If a prospective teacher’s lesson plan follows the Platonic Form of the lesson plan, it will receive a top grade, irrespective of whether it teaches students anything of value.
 A lesson plan describing how to raise the Titanic using a barometer and a piece of string will receive an “A” as long as it follows the currently-approved format.
 I know, because I submitted exactly that plan in an Education class and received exactly that grade.